NikkkhilRam/frontend/README.md

 Open your web browser and navigate to the URL provided by the development server to use the application.

-## Backend Repository
+## Frontend Repository

-The backend of this application can be found at [BitBrew Backend](https://github.com/NikkkhilRam/backend-bitbrew).
+The frontend of this application can be found at [BitBrew Frontend](https://github.com/NikkkhilRam/frontend-bitbrew.git).